 Fellow travelers make for strange bedfellows; and Alfred Kazin had high praise for the historian who had read and admired Marx, though Adams's own view of history was "personal" and "had none of Marx's passionate insistence on changing history."

 In his revisionist view, Kazin struggled with Adam's antisemitism and omitted any reference to it in his essay on "Geronition," "Old Man in a Dry Month," a strange omission for someone whose autbiography was entitled New York Jew.
-In another essay on Adams, Mark Twain, and Theodore Dreiser, Kazin mentioned the "historical drama" Adams had made in The Educaion "of his favorite hate, the Eastern Eropean Jews," but limited his references to comments Adams had made about immigrants in his autobiography.
+In another essay on Adams, Mark Twain, and Theodore Dreiser, Kazin mentioned the "historical drama" Adams had made in The Education "of his favorite hate, the Eastern Eropean Jews," but limited his references to comments Adams had made about immigrants in his autobiography.

 Books continue to appear on Henry Adams and his circle, including a biography by Natalie Dykstra of Marian “Clover” Adams, who was a skilled photographer.
 So the search for clues about “ Gerontion” may continue.